sidorykp/tlaplus-journey/README.md

 A **direct proof** of the above theorem by using E!AmountPendingTotal and AmountPendingTotal definitions **failed**.

-But the **indirect proof succeeded**.
+But the **indirect proof succeeds**.
 The crucial part of the indirect proof is this:
 > SpecE => [](E!Imbalance = 0 /\ Imbalance = 0)

 and the **specEquivalence** theorem is used to prove this crucial part.